FAQs - Crowdinvesting

 What return can I expect?

 We do not guarantee any return at all on this investment.
-Once neon makes profit though, you will directly profit thereof.
+Once neon becomes profitable though, you will directly profit thereof.
 How much profit per share will be distributed, is a decision taken by the annual general meeting.
-Often, securities also experience an increase in value, as the value of the company grows.
+Often, securities also experience an increase in value as the value of the company grows.
+In the case of last year's crowdinvestors, the value per token rose from 169 Swiss francs to 200 Swiss francs in the new financing round.
+This corresponds to an increase in value of approximately 18% within a year.
+We cannot predict, let alone guarantee, whether a similar increase in value will take place in future years.
+We can only promise you that we are working hard for it.

 So is neon already profitable?